orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 - `this.orbitdb.open(addr)` will open the peer's database and `db.load` will load it into memory
 - `allPieces.reduce` will take an array of arrays and squash it into a flat array

-For now it will return _all_ pieces, but for bonus points you can try incorporating the `docstore.query` function instaed of `docstore.get('')`.
+For now it will return _all_ pieces, but for bonus points you can try incorporating the `docstore.query` function instead of `docstore.get('')`.

 ### Key takeaways